miayam/miayam.github.io/README.md

 # Miayam Blog

 Hello!
-It's been 4 years since I built this shitty blog site with Jekyll.
+It's been 4 years since I built this shitty blog site with Jekyll in early 2017.
 Back then, I was a Junior Ruby on Rails Developer at HarukaEdu and wasn't doing well there.
 In my last day, I could feel the dissapointments from both CTO and teammates about my performance during one and a half years of employment.
 It was plain to see that